Life insurance vs. 401(k) for retirement savings

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Most people save for retirement with a 401(k) plan offered by their employer or a Roth IRA, and may supplement those savings with other traditional investment accounts.
+Most people save for retirement with a 401(k) plan offered by their employer or a Roth IRA.
+These types of accounts are popular investment options because of their predictable returns and relatively low cost.

-Using life insurance to save for retirement isn't usually recommended, but it does have two advantages over a 401(k).
+Using life insurance as a retirement plan has two advantages over a 401(k).

 • Guaranteed interest: Most policies offer at least a minimum interest of 0%, which 401(k) investments don’t have.
-This can protect you from losses in the event of an unexpected stock market downturn.
+This can protect you from losses during an unexpected stock market downturn.

 But the disadvantages usually outweigh any benefits of using life insurance to save for retirement.